Young Army Cadets National Movement: Overview

 This national movement was a part of a larger range of youth programs, clubs and organizations which were created in 1990.
 The initial movement's motto was "For the glory of the Fatherland!".
 Modern YAM was formally established by presidential decree issued on 29 October 2015 by President of Russia Vladimir Putin at the behest of Minister of Defense General of the Army Sergey Shoygu.
 The Young Army Movement's aims are to improve the state policy in the field of education of the younger generation, create favorable environment for the harmonious development of the personality of children and young people, the formation of moral values and guidelines, as well as education in military and patriotic themes.
 By late 2024, the Movement claimed to have 1.3 million members.

 Thus, the Young Army Cadets (Юнармеец), as they are called, are from a wide number of youth groups and the Cadet Corps and Schools all over the country, the latter preparing youth for service within the Armed Forces.
 The YAM thus forms the military division of the wider Russian Youth and Students Movement, formed in 2015 under the Federal Service of Supervision of Education and Science, Ministry of Education and Science of the Russian Federation.
 Critics have described the organization as the Russian equivalent of the Hitler Youth and a modern, republican form of the Soviet Komsomol and Young Pioneers.
 In 2016 Russian minister of defense Sergei Shoigu stated that allegations over increased militarization of Russians were "far from true".

 According to Ukrainian military intelligence, in February 2022, the Russian Defence Minister ordered an assessment of the potential use of Yunarmiya members in the war in Ukraine after their conscription into the Russian Armed forces.

 In July 2022 the EU imposed sanctions on the Young Army Cadets National Movement in relation to the 2022 Russian invasion of Ukraine.
 Members of the Wagner Group have reportedly been providing weapons training to Ukrainian children inside occupied areas of Ukraine.

 Uniform and traditions

 Young Army Cadets are distinguished by their red berets.
-Young Army Movement members wear gray uniforms (used since early 2016), while their component organizations and Cadet Corps wear their own uniforms (the latter military-styled), with peaked caps (summer, ushankas during the winter in some cases) and/or sailor caps (the latter for naval cadets).
+Young Army Movement members wear beige uniforms(used since early 2016), while their component organizations and Cadet Corps wear their own uniforms (the latter military-styled), with peaked caps (summer, ushankas during the winter in some cases) and/or sailor caps (the latter for naval cadets).
 Colour guard escorts occasionally sport sabres while in the full dress or service uniform on parades.
+The main colors of the movement are red and beige, but colors such as black, blue, light blue, turquoise, orange and green can also be worn (applies to berets, polos, T-shirts, and shoelaces).
+The color is set by the Chiefs of Staff.